Real-Time Bus Arrival Prediction: A Deep Learning Approach for Enhanced Urban Mobility: Conclusions and Future Work

+In this study, we engineered an AI-driven prediction model aimed at propelling bus transit systems into a realm of enhanced intelligence, thereby significantly elevating passenger experience by curtailing protracted wait times.
+Our innovative blueprint unfolds a real-time bus arrival prediction mechanism, presenting a stark contrast to the conventional rigidity of fixed schedules.

-In conclusion, the input features in our prediction model included one-hot encoded bus lines, distance, day type, rush hour status, bus stops, and far status.
-The final results of our model which was based on FCNNs showed an average estimated error of less than 40 seconds on all bus lines in the dataset, which is a significant improvement compared to the average delay time in the dataset.
-Our AI-based model can be integrated into a smart mobile application, providing real-time information to commuters.
+The predictive model assimilates various input features encompassing bus lines, distance, day type, rush hour status, bus stops, and far status.
+The culmination of our endeavor, rooted in the Fully Connected Neural Networks (FCNNs) framework, manifested in an average estimated error reduction to less than 40 seconds across all bus lines within the dataset.
+This outcome heralds a substantial leap forward when juxtaposed against the average delay time embedded in the dataset.
+Our forthcoming stride is geared towards melding this AI-centric model within a smart mobile application, thereby furnishing real-time insights to commuters on the go.

-This paper only focused on some features related to bus trip time due to the limitations of the used dataset.
-Further studies are needed to include other factors, such as passenger flow, bus dwell time, and weather conditions as well.
-Besides, future work can be focused on clustering bus lines to the groups having similar delay patterns that can improve the model's prediction ability.
+The scope of this paper was partially tethered to select features pertinent to bus trip time, dictated by the constraints inherent in the utilized dataset.
+As we move forward, numerous opportunities for future research in this domain beckon exploration.
+Firstly, investigating the integration of other factors, such as passenger flow, and meteorological conditions, could provide a more comprehensive understanding of the factors influencing bus arrival times.
+Additionally, delving into alternative architectures, particularly self-attention based neural networks, could enhance the model's adaptability to diverse transportation datasets.
+The innate capacity of such models to capture long-term temporal dependencies within the bus data suggests their potential for having more accurate and efficient forecasting techniques in transportation systems.